mortela4/random_notes/py_best_practices.md

 for val in a_derived_set:
     print(val)
 ```
+But, beware of side-effects!
+Also note that it results in a (deep) copy of data.
+Changing the list above, does not affect the derived set.

 ### Dictionaries and its siblings
 Dictionaries are a bit different from lists, (NumPy-)arrays, sets, queues and fifos -